cnpryer/huak/dev-resources/planning.md

 #### Installing toolchains

 Until Huak is distributed as a standalone application (not via PyPI) it will continue to behave how it currently does (using available Python environments).
-When the user runs `huak toolchain install` Huak will either recognize there is already a toolchain installed and available or it will install the latest toolchain available (see *"Fetching available toolchains"*).
+When the user runs `huak toolchain install` Huak will either recognize there is already a toolchain installed and available or it will install the latest toolchain available.

 Users can install toolchains using the `huak toolchain install` command.